nuxeo/nuxeo/docker/README.md

 ## Build a Custom Image From Nuxeo

-We provide some utility scripts to install Nuxeo packages when building an image from the Nuxeo image:
+We provide a utility script to install remote Nuxeo packages from [Nuxeo Connect](https://connect.nuxeo.com/) and local Nuxeo packages when building an image from the Nuxeo image:

-- [install-local-packages.sh](./install-local-packages.sh): install a local Nuxeo package embedded in the image as a ZIP file.
-- [install-packages.sh](./install-packages.sh): install a remote Nuxeo package from [Nuxeo Connect](https://connect.nuxeo.com/).

-For instance, you can use these scripts in the following `Dockerfile`:
+For instance, you can use this script in the following `Dockerfile`:

 ```Dockerfile
 FROM <DOCKER_REGISTRY>/nuxeo:<TAG>